opensquilla/claw-swe-bench/README.md

 controlled variable and results are comparable harness-to-harness.

-This repository is the reference implementation for the technical report *Claw-SWE-Bench: A Benchmark for Evaluating OpenClaw-Style Agent Harnesses on Coding Tasks*.
+This repository is the reference implementation for the technical report [Claw-SWE-Bench: A Benchmark for Evaluating OpenClaw-Style Agent Harnesses on Coding Tasks](https://arxiv.org/abs/2606.12344).
 The full benchmark is 350 GitHub issue-resolution instances across 8 languages (300 from SWE-bench Multilingual + 50 from SWE-bench Verified-Mini); the paper also defines an 80-instance **Lite** subset for low-cost iteration (see *Instance lists* in Notes).